monkeymonkeyohio/My-Code-For-Games/README.md

 Enjoy!
 Hope You Guys Like CLASSTOOLS-EVADER2000

+Chat was added.
+You must insert your own google docs url inside for it to work.
+Make sure its all people or whoever you selected.
+Then it will work.

 Background: Linewize is a tool for monitoring students.
 This code does NOT evade the live screen monitoring.